azure-ai-foundry/mcp-foundry/clients/README.md

 After the server is up, you can point the MCP Client to this endpoint.

-### Running the Server in STDIO Mode from VSCode, Claude Desktop, Cursor and WindSurf
+### Running the Server in STDIO Mode from VSCode or other MCP Hosts that Supports STDIO Transport

-If you are using STDIO from other clients like VSCode, Claude Desktop, using the directives below

 We have the following config examples for your reference using uv, uvx and pipx: